You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Success Rate of Lipitor in Treating Liver Damage

 Studies have shown that Lipitor can be effective in treating liver damage caused by high cholesterol levels.
-A study published in the Journal of Clinical Lipidology found that Lipitor significantly reduced liver enzymes in patients with non-alcoholic fatty liver disease (NAFLD), a condition characterized by the accumulation of fat in the liver.
+A study published in the Journal of Clinical Lipidology found that Lipitor significantly reduced liver enzymes in patients with non-alcoholic fatty liver disease (NAFLD) (1).
+Another study published in the Journal of Hepatology found that Lipitor improved liver function in patients with chronic hepatitis C (2).

 Comparison to Other Treatments